nhutung211/onedigital/content/blog/en/multiparty-toolkit-is-here-and-why-it’s-awesome.md

 screenshareStopBtn.addEventListener("click", stopScreensharing, false);
 ```
 That's it!
-With this few lines of code, you can share your screen and the Multiparty Toolkit will reconfigure the room's layout to make it the priority.
+With these few lines of code, you can share your screen and the Multiparty Toolkit will reconfigure the room's layout to make it the priority.

 # Well...
 Ready to build something amazing?!